PLATINUM2023

 Solution:

-ViviendasLeón is working with local family farmers to improve their existing, hand-dug wells to secure sufficient water supplies.
-Improved wells have been producing four times the annual required amount of irrigation and domestic water allowing farmers to plant crops throughout the year.
+ViviendasLeón works with local family farmers to improve their existing, hand-dug wells to secure sufficient water resources.
+Improved wells produce four times the annual amount of irrigation water needed to farm.

 Outcomes: